theCasm/optimized-algorithms/README.md

 everything after.

 So, we want sqrt(1.stuff x 2^e).
 This is just sqrt(1.stuff) x 2^(e/2), and
-1.stuff is guaranteed to be between 1 and 2, so 1.5 as a first guess is already close.
+1.stuff is guaranteed to be between 1 and 2, so sqrt(1.stuff) is in (1, 1.414..)
+and (1+sqrt(2))/2 as a first guess is already very close.
 The only problem is that e might be odd.

 Initially, this might seem easy.
 E = 2k+1 so sqrt(1.stuff x 2^(2k+1)) = sqrt(1.stuff) x 2^k x sqrt(2) and we can just